-Southside Community Land Trust provides access to land, education and other resources so people in Greater Providence can grow food in environmentally sustainable ways and create community food systems where locally produced, affordable, and healthy food is available to all.
+Southside Community Land Trust provides access to land, education and other resources so people in Rhode Island can grow food in environmentally sustainable ways and create community food systems where locally produced, affordable, and healthy food is available to all.

 Our purpose is to increase sustainable urban food production in five ways by:

 1. Teaching people how to grow food;

 2. Locating, securing in trust, and managing land;

 3. Increasing access to resources, skills, and markets;

 4. Creating communities of support where people share tools, skills and inspiration;